panuta/playplearn/docs/STATUS.md

 Workshop Schedule
 ==========

-PENDING

- * Not used

-OPENING
+OPEN

- * When schedule is confirmed
+ * When schedule is open and confirmed

 CANCELLED